bugrahankok/ai-gift-backend/README.md

-# GiftAI Backend
+# BookifyAI - Personalized E-Book Creator

 AI-powered personalized e-book generation system.
 Creates custom e-books using OpenAI ChatGPT API with PDF generation, viewing, and download capabilities.
+Users can share their books publicly or keep them private, and discover books created by others.

 ## 🚀 Features

+### Core Features
 - **Personalized E-Book Generation**: Create custom books based on recipient information (name, age, theme, tone, giver, appearance)
 - **OpenAI Integration**: Real AI content generation using ChatGPT API
-- **PDF Generation**: Automatic PDF creation with professional formatting
+- **PDF Generation**: Automatic PDF creation with professional formatting (30+ pages)
 - **PDF Viewer**: Page-by-page PDF viewing directly in the browser
 - **PDF Download**: Download generated PDFs
 - **RESTful API**: Full CRUD operations for books
-- **Web Interface**: Modern, responsive UI for creating and viewing books
+- **Web Interface**: Modern, responsive UI with beautiful pastel color scheme
+- **Interactive Selection**: Visual option cards for theme, book type, and tone selection

+### User Features
+- **User Authentication**: Secure user registration and login system with JWT tokens
+- **User Profiles**: View your profile and all your created books
+- **Public/Private Books**: Choose whether your books are public (discoverable by everyone) or private (only visible to you)
+- **Discover Page**: Browse and read public books created by other users
+- **Visibility Toggle**: Easily switch between public and private for any of your books using a toggle switch
+- **Book History**: View all your previously generated books (both public and private)

+### Additional Features
-- **PostgreSQL Database**: Persistent storage for all generated books
+- **PostgreSQL Database**: Persistent storage for all generated books and users
 - **Swagger Documentation**: Interactive API documentation
 - **Environment Configuration**: Secure .env file support for sensitive data
+- **Privacy & Terms**: Consent modal and policy pages
+- **Automatic Database Migration**: Schema updates handled automatically on startup

 ## 🛠️ Technology Stack